ZipCPU/sdr/README.md

 3. The AM transmitter works, and the results can be heard using a Lime SDR radio receiver.
 There's an annoying tone present which I haven't yet chased down.

+As of 20200727, there's now a [QPSK transmitter](rtl/qpskxmit.v) and [receiver](rtl/qpskrcvr.v) which both (roughly) work in simulation.
+I say roughly because the carrier tracking loop breaks lock even in simulation.
+Further, the filters used in these designs are horrible block average types of filters.
+Hence, while the design can recover the incoming audio, there's still lots of room for improvement.

 ## License